 These capabilities help maintain awareness across distributed systems.

+Azure was designed with hybrid security in mind.
 Microsoft provides native tools that extend security controls across on-premises, multicloud, and edge environments.

 Key capabilities include: